-There are 11 Strategic Nature Areas (SNA) either fully or partially within Bath & House Last some set.
+There are 11 Strategic Nature Areas (SNA) either fully or partially within Bath & North East Somerset.
 Claverton sits within the Bathampton -Limpley Stoke SNA and the Avon SNA.

 SNAs are landscape scale blocks of countryside which contain higher than average concentrations of wildlife habitats.
 They are considered to be the best areas to maintain and expand terrestrial wildlife habitats.